Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Higher-dimensional quantum null energy inequalities

 \subsection{A family of interacting \boundName[s]}

-Even though our original family of \boundName[s] in Section \ref{sect:Rolphbound} are (generally) trivial for higher-dimensional theories due to the divergence of the vacuum entanglement entropy, we can regulate this divergence geometrically by smearing over the other null direction as proposed in the DSNEC papers \cite{Fliss:2021gdz,Fliss:2021phs}; however, we will need the further technical ingredient of integrating over the transverse directions.
 We will return to and leverage the general approach of Section \ref{sect:Rolphbound}.
-Namely, we will bound the stress tensor in a state, smeared over a function $g(u,v)$ with compact support\footnote{This assumption of compact support is for the ease of illustration.
+Namely, we will bound the stress tensor in a state, smeared over a function $g(v)$ with compact support\footnote{This assumption of compact support is for the ease of illustration.
 There should be no difficulty in extending our arguments to Schwartz functions as well.} in a causal diamond extended in the $\vec{y}_\perp \in \mathbb{R}^{d-2}$ transverse space, in terms of null derivatives of an entanglement entropy through the integrated QNEC, \eqref{eq:intqe}: